aparnakhadatkar/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_02L05_Create_and_manage_session_host_images_ADDS.md

       * Password: <inject key="AzureAdUserPassword"></inject>

-22. In the Azure portal, use the **Search resources, services, and docs** text box at the top of the Azure portal page, search for and navigate to the **Azure Active Directory** blade and, on your Azure AD tenant blade, in the **Manage** section of the hub menu, select **Users**.
+22. In the Azure portal, use the **Search resources, services, and docs** text box at the top of the Azure portal page, search for and navigate to the **Microsoft Entra ID** blade and, on your Microsoft Entra ID tenant blade, in the **Manage** section of the hub menu, select **Users**.

-23. On the **All users (Preview)** blade, note that the list of user objects includes the listing of AD DS user accounts you created earlier in this lab, with the **Yes** entry appearing in the **On-premises sync enabled** column.
+23. On the **All users** blade, note that the list of user objects includes the listing of AD DS user accounts you created earlier in this lab, with the **Yes** entry appearing in the **On-premises sync enabled** column.

     >**Note**: You might have to wait a few minutes and refresh the browser page for the AD DS user accounts to appear.
 Proceed to next step only if you are able to see the listing of AD DS user accounts you created.